-The issuer may also want to indicate some moral inclination to the bank - that it might at least consider, ex gratia and without any obligation whatsoever, making the bank whole if it suffered a loss at the end of the day13.
-Issuers will, however, appreciate that liability in tort can follow from a statement or representation made in a comfort letter which is not accurate when made.
+The issuer may also want to indicate some moral inclination to the bank - that it might at least consider, ex gratia and without any obligation whatsoever, making the bank whole if it suffered a loss at the end of the day14.
+Issuers will, however, appreciate that any statements made must be true to avoid liability on the grounds of deceit or negligent misstatement.
+There is also a risk that a bank in receipt of a letter of comfort containing a statement of present policy might argue there is an implied undertaking to inform the bank if the policy changes21.
+This argument would be most likely to carry weight if further money is to be advanced.
+Therefore, it is advisable to include a statement making it clear that no such undertaking is given.

 Enforceability is, in the end, a matter for the courts.
-Banks will, naturally seek to choose courts most favourable to their interpretation of the letter.
+Banks will naturally seek to choose courts most favourable to their interpretation of the letter.

 This raises the question of whether it is sensible to include in a comfort letter a governing law clause and, perhaps also, an exclusive jurisdiction clause.
-The disadvantage, of course, is that such provisions are legalistic and work against the idea that the letter is not intended to give rise to legal relations.
+The disadvantage, of course, is that such provisions could imply a legally binding agreement (see further the case summaries in Appendix 2).
 Certainly, such provisions are not usual.
 However, they could be helpful in trying to avoid courts which apply a more interfering attitude to business matters than the English courts or, if those courts had jurisdiction, in trying to get them to apply English law to the construction of the letter.
 It may be more natural to include governing law and jurisdiction clauses if part of the comfort letter, e.g. confidentiality provisions, were intended, and expressed, to be legally binding even though the "comfort" part of the letter were not so intended (and were expressed not to be legally binding).
-But see also the caution at the end of the second paragraph under Confidentiality undertaking, on page 16, below
+But see also the caution at the end of the second paragraph under Confidentiality undertaking, on page 16, below.